bcgov/BC-Policy-Framework-For-GitHub/SAMPLE-README.md

-# BCDevX-Policy-Framework
+# BC-Policy-Framework
-BC Developers' Exchange Policy and Guidline Documents
+BC Developers' Policy and Guidline Documents

-# Welcome to the BCDevX-FrameWork!
 ***
-The British Columbia Developers' Exchange Framework Project is an ongoing effort to enable public & private sector, as well at citizen developers, the ability to collaborate on, leverage and integrate technology assets outside of the typical government procurement/contract model.
+The BCGov GitHub Organization is an ongoing effort to enable public & private sector, as well at citizen developers, the ability to collaborate on, leverage and integrate technology assets outside of the typical government procurement/contract model.

 This repo's content is focused on providing information, examples and guidelines to facilitate the creation and governance of BCGov Open Source projects.